LlamaTheDark/NOTES_fall_sem_2021/A HTG 100/notes.md

 Central Course Questions:
 - How can we foster a society that resolves conflicting interests and fosters beneficial cooperation while maintaining both order *and* liberty?
-  - How should we design a government for this society?
+  - How should we design a government for this society ?
 Should it be powerful or weak?
 Centralized or decentralized?
   - When and where does a market — something very decentralized — serve our needs?
 When does it not serve those needs?
   - How have the different types of power — centralized and decentralized — turned out in society?